-BMP-260 Survey of the Old Testament
+BMP-260 Introduction to the Old Testament

-This course will study the major books of the Hebrew Scriptures emphasizing their content and theology.
-Data from archeology, the history and the culture of the ancient Near East, and critical approaches to scripture study will be introduced where appropriate.
+This course will study the major books of the Hebrew Scriptures, emphasizing their content and theology.
+Data from archaeology, the history and culture of the ancient Near East, and critical approaches to Old Testament study will be introduced where appropriate.